CircuitVerse/Interactive-Book/docs/MSI/msi.md

 {: .no_toc }

-Digital systems obtain binary-coded data and information that are continuously being operated on in some manner.
+The binary coded data, and the information in digital systems are operated continuously by some operation.
-Some of the operations include:
+Some operations include:

-1. Multiplexing
+1. Multiplexing.
-2. Demultiplexing
+2. Demultiplexing.
-3. Decoding and Encoding
+3. Decoding and Encoding.

-All of these operations and others have been facilitated by the availability of numerous ICs in the MSI (medium-scale-integration) category.
+These operations and also many other operations are faciliated(helped) by the availability of many ICs in the MSI(Medium-Scale-Integration) category.
-In this module, we will study many of the common types of MSI devices.
+Now in this module, Let's study some commonly used types of MSI devices.
-For each type, we will start with a brief discussion of its basic operating principle and then introduce specific ICs.
+In each type, firstly a brief discussion of the basic operating principles will be given, then followed by the introductin of some specific ICs.
-We then show how they can be used alone or in combination with other ICs in various applications.
+Then we will learn how these are used alone/By combining them with other ICs for different applications.